GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_ContextFunction](../../stereotypes.md#SAF_ContextFunction)

-Specifies the fact that an Action or Task is expected to be carried out by an External Entity.
-The intention is to capture the expectations and to explicitly dissect the functionality.
+Specifies the fact that a fundamental action or task is expected to be carried out by an External Entity.
+Note: The intention is to capture the expectations and to explicitly dissect the functionality.
 This must not be interpreted as an attempt for a behavior specification of an External Entity.
-Note: It captures valuable information and is the basis to reach agreement about the functionality at the system boundary by clarifying the expectations about what is performed by Context Elements.
+Capturing this valuable information is the basis to reach agreement on the functionality at the System boundary by clarifying the expectations about what is performed by Context Elements.
 ## Context Logical Interaction Scenario
 exposed in viewpoint [System Context Interaction Viewpoint](../../viewpoints/System-Context-Interaction-Viewpoint.md)